citation-style-language/documentation/specification.rst

     notes.

 genre
-    class, type or genre of the item (e.g. "adventure" for an adventure movie, "PhD dissertation" for a PhD thesis)
+    Type, class, or subtype of the item (e.g. "Doctoral dissertation" for a PhD thesis; "NIH Publication" for an NIH technical report);
+    Do not use for topical descriptions or categories (e.g. "adventure" for an adventure movie)

 ISBN
     International Standard Book Number